spuranam/go-learn/README.md

  - No filesystem i.e. you do not have access to the filesystem
  - No network .i.e. you can not run an code that imports net package

-However the playground allows you get started with the business of learning the lanaguage ASAP, with getting bogged down in setting up the development/learning environment.
+However the playground allows you get started with the business of learning the language right away, with getting bogged down in setting up the development/learning environment.